-Relocating to any new area can be overwhelming.
-Even after dealing with packing, moving, and unpacking you’re left in a completely new and unknown place.
-Stay with CHC has created the ultimate starter guide for those relocating to Reno, the biggest little city in Northern Nevada.
+Relocating to Reno, NV or any new area can be overwhelming.
+Even after dealing with packing up, the process of moving, and then unpacking, you’re left in a completely new and unknown place.
+Stay With CHC has created the ultimate starter guide for those heading to Reno, the Biggest Little City in the world.
 Whether your destination is corporate housing or your own home, this guide will get you started on everything about living in Reno.

 Unlike Las Vegas, Reno is separating itself with a ton of growth thanks to the recent tech boom.
 Large startups now sit comfortably next to small local businesses.
-As more people are relocating to Reno, they bring festivals and events continue popping up, each more unique than the last.
+As more people are relocating to Reno, more and more festivals and events continue to po up, each more unique than the last.

 The average salary in Reno is $48,815 and the cost of living 7%,with the former being higher and the latter lower than their respective national averages.

 The Weather in Reno

 Reno lends itself to the unpredictability of the desert climate.
 A typical summer day in Reno can start hot and perfectly clear, but can quickly turn to thundershowers without a moment’s notice.
 And, just like the warmer months, winter and autumn in Reno can be wildly unpredictable.
 Don’t be surprised to find yourself stuck in a flash snowstorm that crept over the Sierras.